Oral Cancer: Everything You Need to Know

 - Numbness in the face and neck area

-Regular self-examination is highly recommended especially among smokers and tobacco chewers, and if you feel that any symptoms are not subsiding with time, it is highly recommended that you consult a doctor.
+Regular self-examination is highly recommended, especially among smokers and tobacco chewers, and if you feel that any symptoms are not subsiding with time, it is highly recommended that you consult a doctor.

-Check your mouth floor, tongue, the insides like the gums and palate for any unusual lumps, spots or color changes.
+Check your mouth floor, tongue, and the insides like the gums and palate for any unusual lumps, spots or color changes.
 If any of these that you discover don’t go away in 3 weeks, get a professional opinion.

 Is oral cancer curable?

-How do you detect mouth cancer?
+How do you detect oral cancer?

-The accurate diagnosis of oral cancer is crucial as it paves the way for the appropriate cancer treatment plan.
-Mouth cancer detection starts with a close physical examination, checking the mouth, tongue, and cheeks for any suspicious growths or tumors.
+The accurate diagnosis of oral cancer is crucial as it paves the way for the appropriate oral cancer treatment plan.
+Oral cancer detection starts with a close physical examination, checking the mouth, tongue, and cheeks for any suspicious growths or tumors.
 If anything is found, it is followed by a biopsy to check for cancerous cells.
 Other scans like X-Ray, MRI, CT, PET or endoscopy may also be performed to examine other parts and check if cancer has spread for a more accurate image.